Adetutu1/scripts-repo/README.md

 To split the unzip files into their individual zinc compounds is important so that each compounds would be identified using their 'ZINC ID'

 Create a python script 'split.py' file

+# Merge the split zinc compounds

+It would be best to merge all the zinc compounds in the different folders to a single folder for easy of accessibility while the compounds in the different folders still remain.

+To do this, create a python script 'merge.py'

+# Split the merge compounds in batches

+The compounds in the single folder could be split into batches of 5000, 10000, 20000 depending on your preference.

+To do this, create a python script 'batches.py'